 Like exercise, music can provide a well-needed break or escape away from stressful situations or problems so you can calm down, clear the head and face the problem again feeling more prepared.

-There are so many sources of calming music from great classical, calming instrumental or peaceful meditative playlists, so whether you enjoy the radio, YouTube, Spotify or iTunes find a station or playlist that suits you and add some more music to your life; try listening whilst you drive, on your commute to work, or whilst walking the dog.
-Or perhaps make time to de-stress; take 5 minutes out of your day to purposefully go for a short walk to listen to music.
+There are so many sources of calming music from great classical, calming instrumental or peaceful meditative playlists, so whether you enjoy the radio, YouTube, Spotify or iTunes find a station or playlist that suits you and add some more music to your life.
+Visit the Careys Manor Spotify profile for relaxation playlists.

 Bringing flowers and plants into our lives can help to de-stress, promote sleep and clear our environment of harmful toxins.

 The phrase “sleep on it” definitely applies when it comes to stress.
-The worry that stress can cause, no matter whether it’s stress about work, money, relationships, can overwhelm and cause anxiety, which is why sleep is a vital aspect of de-stressing the mind and body.
+The worry that stress can cause, can overwhelm and cause anxiety, which is why sleep is a vital aspect of de-stressing the mind and body.
 As it allows us to process our thoughts and worries, but if the stress is causing insomnia or difficulty sleeping, we are not getting the important rest we need to clear our minds.

 This is where nature comes in, flowers and plants won’t cure insomnia but as part of a calming, stress-free routine they can certainly help.
 Jasmine, for example, is a flower that is said to have calming properties; its sweet fragrance lessens anxiety and peacefulness and promotes better sleep.